This page was last updated on 16 December, 2021.

 – This does not apply to:

 3. Passengers must have a printed negative COVID-19 PCR test result issued at most 72 hours before departure.
 The test result must be issued in English, French or Portuguese.

 – This does not apply to:

 – passengers younger than 6 years;

-4. Passengers could be subject to quarantine for 14 days.
+5. Passengers could be subject to quarantine for 14 days.

 6. Airline crew could be subject to COVID-19 test upon arrival and quarantine until their next scheduled flight.

 Detailed Tourist Information